-macOS: Berkeley Madonna version 10 is tested on macOS 10.12 (Sierra) through 10.15 (Catalina), and may not work on earlier macOS operating systems.
+macOS: Berkeley Madonna version 10 is tested on macOS 10.12 (Sierra) through 11 (Big Sur), and may not work on earlier macOS operating systems.
 To run Madonna on earlier macOS versions, please contact us to obtain Berkeley Madonna version 9.
 Berkeley Madonna comes bundled with Java OpenJDK 14.
 Berkeley Madonna version 10 also requires Apple's Xcode command line tools, which is launched automatically when first run and downloaded from the Apple App Store.
 In order for this download to work properly, you must have an active internet connection the first time you run the software.
 This automatic installation of the Xcode tools is equivalent to running "xcode-select --install" in a Terminal.

-Windows: PC compatible computer running Microsoft Windows 95 or later (including Windows 10), or Windows NT 4.0 or later.
-It does not work under older versions of Windows NT (such as 3.51), nor does it run under 16-bit versions of Windows (3.1, 3.11, etc.).
+Windows: PC compatible computer running Microsoft Windows 8 or later, including Windows 10.
+It does not work under Windows 7 and older versions; however, we hope to have a working version for Windows 7 later in 2020.
 Berkeley Madonna comes bundled with Java OpenJDK 14 and Clang.

-Memory: By default, Berkeley Madonna will attempt to allocate 1⁄4 of your free RAM at start up for use.
+Memory: By default, Berkeley Madonna will allocate at most 1⁄2 of your total RAM.
 If this, amount of memory is insufficient for your model, and you cannot reduce memory usage in the model through other means, which is always preferable, please contact us at MadonnaExec 'at' gmail 'dot' com for advice on increasing Berkeley Madonna's memory allocation.